Which city is cheaper, Bordeaux or Marseille?

 People head to Marseille just to party.
 Much of the city's nightlife is centered around being outdoors.
 Whether you're on the beach or hanging out at a rooftop bar, Marseille is a magical place.

-Bordeaux has an active nightlife scene for those who seek it out.
+If you're looking for night time activities Bordeaux has a few options to choose from.
 The city comes to life at night with dance clubs, wine bars, student pubs, and more.

 The historic old town of Marseille is revered around the world.
 The Old Port is filled with shops and boutiques, and is the most scenic part of the city.
 It dates back to the Middle Ages and is filled with history and character.

-Many visitors go to Bordeaux to see the historical old town.
+Bordeaux has an old town worth visiting.
 The old town is between Cours de l'Intendance and rue Peyronnet.
 The area has many distinct neighborhoods, monuments, and historical buildings.

-Shoppers can find a variety of stores in both Marseille and Bordeaux.
+Shoppers can find a variety of very good stores in both Marseille and Bordeaux.

 Many visitors explore the shopping areas in Marseille.
 The city has boutiques, farmers markets, and flea markets to explore, as well as any luxury brand you may want.